 What specific resources are available through the Susquehanna River Water Trail system?

 MAPS: Each of the four sections of the Susquehanna River Water Trail has an extensive waterproof map and guide for exploring the river.
-These maps are available for sale at susquehannagreenway.org/shop or you can call your local visitors bureau.
+These maps are available for sale at SGP’s Online Shop or you can call your local visitors bureau.

 ITINERARIES: The Susquehanna Greenway Partnership also releases new paddling itineraries for each section of the Water Trail on their website each year.
 These are available at susquehannagreenway.org/water-trails.

 EVENTS: Each year, the designated water trail managers host guided paddles.
 Visit their websites for information on upcoming events.
-SGP will be hosting their final paddle on the West Branch on October 9, 2021.
+SGP’s events may be viewed here.

 How is a water trail different among paddling destinations?